DavidMc1948/workshop-template/index.md

 A minimal Jekyll theme for creating workshop websites.

-*Add your workshop abstract here!*

-This is an early exercise in learning Jekyll using download of workshop template at evanwill.
+*This is an early exercise in learning Jekyll using download of workshop template at evanwill.
+DM*

 *See also:* [workshop-template-b](https://evanwill.github.io/workshop-template-b/), Bootstrap version.